Arashhs/Restaurant-Management-Database-With-GUI-Using-Python-and-MySQL/README.md

 # Restaurant Management Database
-- A database system for restaurant management using Python Tkinter and MySQL for the final project of my Database Design course
+- A database system for restaurant management using Python, Tkinter library, and MySQL for the final project of my Database Design course
 - Applied ER and normalization techniques to design the database and adopted Python to build a GUI app to connect with the database and add/delete/edit records and tables, and execute